HOLLYWOOD 2024 | THEME: “LOOK AT ME”

 Submit your 2024 Neuromarketing World Forum presentation proposal today!
 Proposals must be submitted together with a short video before September 21 to firstname.lastname@example.org

-Possible topics include (but are not limited to) the latest insights on:
+Possible topics include (but are not limited to):

 - All proposals and presentations must be in English

-- The organization does not pay for travel, hotel or meals for conference speakers
+- The organization does not pay for travel, hotel, or meals for conference speakers

 - Registration fees are waived for conference speakers for the day of the speech

-Proposal GuidelinesThe proposal consists of a text and a short video (e.g. made with your phone)
+Proposal GuidelinesThe proposal consists of a text and a short video (e.g., made with your phone)

-1. Proposal TextThe text should be no longer than 500 words (est. one A4).
+1. Proposal TextThe text should be no longer than 500 words (one A4), and saved as a pdf.
 Within these 500 words, please include:

-- Keyword set: choose a few words that clearly describe the main idea of your work
+KEYWORDS: Keyword set: choose a few words that clearly describe the main idea of your work

 TITLE: Preferred presentation title

-- Short background on the scientific validity of the idea
+SCIENCE: Short background on the scientific validity of the idea

-- What the audience can learn
+LEARNING OBJECTIVES: What the audience can learn

 2. Proposal VideoThe video should be no longer than one minute.
 The suggested presenter pitches the main idea of the presentation to the program committee.
-In this way we would like to check the presentation skills as well as the main ‘idea’ behind the talk: does it make us crave for more?
+In this way we would like to check the presentation skills and the main ‘idea’ behind the talk: does it make us crave for more?